-

 Overview

-N.B. this event is scheduled to take place in person only and all timings mentioned refer to UK time.
+N.B.
+Registration is required in advance to attend this event.
+All timings mentioned refer to UK time and the event is scheduled to take place in person.
 Please familiarise yourself with the current guidance for visitors attending in person events at City and the terms and conditions for attending public events at City.

 Ayisha Malik